IvyZX/flax/docs/guides/use_checkpointing.md

 ### If you don't save pytrees

-Orbax uses `PyTreeCheckpointHandler` to save checkpoints, which means they only save pytrees.
+Orbax uses `orbax.checkpoint.PyTreeCheckpointHandler` to save checkpoints, which means they only save pytrees.

 If you want to save singular arrays or numbers, you have two options:

 1. Use `orbax.ArrayCheckpointHandler` to save them following [this migration section](https://flax.readthedocs.io/en/latest/guides/orbax_upgrade_guide.html#saving-loading-a-single-jax-or-numpy-array).